kdagkoglou/JStraining/documents/native/bitops.md

 ## Bitwise operators

-The primary JavaScript [bitwise operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators) treat numbers as 32 bits:
+Binary numbers in JavaScript use 32-bits, however, if the left-most bit is one, the number is presumed to be negative.
+This means numbers range from -2,147,483,648 to +2,147,483,648.
+The primary JavaScript [bitwise operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators):

 |operator|syntax|description|
 |-|-|-|